Are you looking for Rwanda visa?

 • Drink carbonated drinks, hot coffee or hot tea (they are pretty much safe everywhere)

-Tips to take into account if you’re outdoors:
+Travel tips for Rwanda to take into account if you’re outdoors:

 • Heat stroke and other heat-related illnesses can be deadly.
 Drink water regularly, wear light clothing and keep salty snacks in your bag in case you need to replace the salt you lost through sweating.
 Always use sunscreen